devtron-labs/devtron/docs/user-guide/global-configurations/docker-registries.md

 If you enable the `Set as default` option, then this registry name will be set as default in the `Docker Registry` section inside the `Docker build config` page.
 This is optional.
 You can keep it disabled.

+### Advance Registry Url connection options:

+* If you enable the `Allow Only Secure Connection` option, then this registry allows only secure connections.

+* If you enable the `Allow Secure Connection With CA Certificate` option, then you have to upload/provide private CA certificate (ca.crt).

+* If the docker registry is insecure (for eg : SSL certificate is expired), then you enable the `Allow Insecure Connection` option.

 Now click on `Save` to save the configuration of the `Docker registry`.